 In the videos found in 50 Birds, 50 States.
 You can see and hear about some things these authors think are standouts from each state.

-Culture Grams – State Edition also shares information about each state.
+Culture Grams – State Edition has lots of information about each state.
 Make sure to open the links listed on the lefthand side.
 You can find recipes, sports teams and great places to visit on this site.
 It will read to you which is helpful with some of the tricky names and places.
-If this doesn’t open right away, ask and I’ll give you the user name you need.
+Ask your parents for the user name and password.

-Ducksters and Fact Monster also have pages of information for each state.
-I think if you explore the other sites thoroughly and read the library books carefully, you’ll know a LOT about your state and won’t have any trouble at all convincing us to plan our next vacation there.
+If you explore these sites thoroughly you’ll know a LOT about your state and won’t have any trouble at all convincing us that we must plan to visit your state on our next vacation there.